catharsis/spotifile/README.md

     dr-x------ 0 alofgren root 0 Aug  7 10:28 portraits/
     -r--r----- 0 alofgren root 0 Aug  7 10:28 biography
     -r--r----- 0 alofgren root 0 Aug  7 10:28 name

+As mentioned earlier, the root directory contains a `search` directory.
+Unsuprisingly, this directory can be used to perform searches.
+A search is initiated by creating a new directory inside the `search` directory, like so:

+    mkdir search/Trogdor

+> **NOTE**: `search` is still in a somewhat experimental state, which is why it is a bit more rudimentary in its implementation than the `browse` and `playlists` directories.

+As you might have guessed, the name of the created directory also acts as the query.
+The created directory will asynchronously be populated with the results for the query:

+    ls search/Trogdor/
+    The Bearded Bard - Trogdor The Burninator.wav

+Currently, a query is hard limited to 100 search results.
+It is also only possible to search for tracks, at the moment.

 And that's the whole tour for now!